typelift/SwiftCheck/README.md

 ```

 For example, if we wanted to test the property that every Float is equat to
-itself of an array is just that same array, we would express it as such:
+itself, we would express it as such:

 ```swift
 func testAll() {